Dartmouth on Overleaf

 Dartmouth is providing Overleaf Professional features for all students, faculty and staff who would like to use a collaborative, online LaTeX editor for their projects.
 Overleaf Professional features include real-time track changes, unlimited collaborators, and full document history.

 Overleaf is designed to make the process of writing, editing and producing your research papers and project reports much quicker for both you and your collaborators.
 Overleaf can also be linked to other services such as reference managers to best fit into your workflow.

 Claim your Overleaf Professional upgrade by signing up (or signing in) below.
 You’ll need to link your account to your Dartmouth single sign on.

-Join a community of authors at Dartmouth
+Join a community of over 876 authors at Dartmouth

 Welcome to the quick start guide to Overleaf.
 We've put together some useful resources and links in the sections below, and if you have any questions about how to get started please let us know and we'll be happy to help!